openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   `https://github.com/owner/repo` will be `owner-repo-ci`

+* `remember-ok-to-test`

+  If `remember-ok-to-test` is true then if `ok-to-test` is done on pull request then in case of push event on pull request either through new commit or amend, then CI will re-run automatically

+  You can disable by setting false if you want to provide `ok-to-test` on every iteration (only GitHub and Gitea is supported at the moment).

 ### Tekton Hub support

 Pipelines-as-Code supports fetching task with its remote annotations feature, by default it will fetch it from the [public tekton hub](https://hub.tekton.dev/) but you can configure it to point to your own with these settings: